lgarceau768/mc-manager/README.md

 The `/data` bind mount stores the SQLite database, Minecraft server data, and shared modpack library. `SERVERS_DATA_PATH_HOST` must be the real host path that Docker should mount into the Minecraft containers so they see the same world data directory.

+### Continuous Integration

+Every push or pull request automatically triggers `.github/workflows/docker-build.yml`, which runs `npm run build:image` on GitHub Actions.
+This validates that the Docker image can be produced end-to-end using the same build script shipped with the repository.
+If you add new environment variables or build arguments, keep the workflow in sync so CI mirrors local behavior.

 ### Option 2: Development Mode (Local)

 Run both backend and frontend locally without Docker: